 |TCL 10 5G UW||11:07|

 The updated version of the Moto G Power actually takes a step back in a couple of regards from its predecessor with a weaker processor.
 And depending on the model, you get less RAM and storage.
-It still packs in a 5,000mAh battery, but oddly came up two hours shy of last year’s model in our tests.
-I’d tell most users to stick to the 2020 model, but one reason to consider the 2021 version is to slightly extend your somewhat limited software support of one major OS update and two years of security updates.
+It still packs in a 5,000mAh battery, but oddly came up two hours shy of the 2020 model in our tests.
+Despite these unfortunate decisions, I'd still advise either the 2021 or 2022 model to slightly extend your limited software support of one major OS update and two years of security updates.

 As previously mentioned, Motorola is the king of budget smartphone battery life and here’s yet another entry from the company.
 The Moto G Stylus definitely can’t hold a candle to the Galaxy Note 20 Ultra in most regards, but when it comes to battery life and pricing, it shines.
 For less than $300, you get a solid handset with a handy stylus.